Jesse Winker Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in the league.
+- The Braves pitching staff ranks fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.81 team ERA that ranks sixth across all league pitching staffs.
+- The Braves have a 3.81 team ERA that ranks fourth across all MLB pitching staffs.

-- The Braves give up the third-fewest home runs in baseball (103 total, 1.1 per game).
+- Braves pitchers combine to surrender 103 home runs (1.1 per game), the third-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.